Boethius: Veneration

 Boethius was regarded as a Christian martyr by those who lived in succeeding centuries after his death.
 Currently, he is recognized as a saint and martyr for the Christian faith.
 He is included within the Roman Martyrology, though to Watkins "his status as martyr is dubious".
-His cult is held in Pavia, where Boethius' status as a saint was confirmed in 1883, and in the Church of Santa Maria in Portico in Rome.
+His cult is held in Pavia, where Boethius's status as a saint was confirmed in 1883, and in the Church of Santa Maria in Portico in Rome.
 His feast day is 23 October, provided by some as a date for his death.
 In the current Martyrologium Romanum, his feast is still restricted to that diocese.
 Pope Benedict XVI explained the relevance of Boethius to modern-day Christians by linking his teachings to an understanding of Providence.